damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/README.md

 }
 ```

-The results are promising ([SCREENSHOT17](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT17.png)).
-I also checked out the created EC2 instances ([SCREENSHOT18](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT6.png)) to see if they are up and running.
+The results are promising ([SCREENSHOT18](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT18.png)).
+I also checked out the created EC2 instances ([SCREENSHOT19](https://github.com/damlabeyaz/Udacity-Cloud-Devops-Engineer-Nanodegree-Capstone/blob/main/screenshots/SCREENSHOT19.png)) to see if they are up and running.

 ## Credits

 I want to thank [Udacity](https://www.udacity.com/) for for this nice program.
 I learnt a lot and I am very excited now to use my freshly aquired skills in the industry.
 I also want to thank [Alvaro Andres Pinzon Cortes](https://github.com/andresaaap) since I used his articles on Medium and his repositories on GitHub as learning material and inspiration for the capstone challenge.
-And of course a big shoutout to my family and husband who always supported me during the program.
+And of course a big shoutout to my family and husband who always supports me (I love you!).